Groovebox

 A groovebox is a self-contained electronic or digital musical instrument for the production of live, loop-based electronic music with a high degree of user control facilitating improvisation.
 The term "Groovebox" was originally used by Roland Corporation to refer to its MC-303, released in 1996.
-The term has since entered general use, and the concept dates back to the Movement Computer Systems Drum Computer in 1981.
+The term has since entered general use, and the concept dates back to the Movement Computer Systems Drum Computer in 1981 and Fairlight CMI Page R in 1982.

 A groovebox consists of three integrated elements.